anytizer/sargam-blog.lmms/README.md

 * S* R* G* M'* P* D* N*
 * r* g* M* d* n*

-Notations from C4 octave would be:
+Notations from C3 octave would be:
 * S. R. G. M'.
 P. D. N.
 * r. g.
 M. d. n.

 Number of dots or stars would decrease or increase the octave representation.
-For example, C.. and C**
+For example, C.. and C**.
+You can range from C-1 to G9 notes.

 ### Continuation